GraeA85/The-Tricky-Simpsons-Quiz/readme.md

 * Testing the shuffle function - ensuring the user is shown a random question each time they start/refresh the quiz
 * Testing the quit game button works by redirecting the user to the homepage

-Manual testing allows you to develop user story testing and develop the user experience at a higher level.
-Having multiple manual testers ensures any bugs or issues with the site are more likely to be found and be able to be fixed.
+Manual testing allows you to develop user story testing and develop the user experience to a higher level.
+Having multiple manual testers ensures any bugs or issues with the site are more likely to be found and fixed.
 By having multiple users test the site, I received feedback to add additional features that increased the replayability of the game (namely the shuffle function).

 <br>